schubergphilis/packer-plugin-utm/.web-docs/components/builder/iso/README.md

   }
   ```

+- `display_hardware_type` (string) - The display hardware type to use.
+This is used to attach the display
+  device to the VM (for debugging or packaging).
+Some hardware types
+  include "virtio-gpu-device", "virtio-rambfb", "virtio-rambfb-gl" etc.
+  No display device is attached by default.

 - `disk_size` (uint) - The size, in megabytes, of the hard disk to create for the VM.
 By
   default, this is 40000 (about 40 GB).